-In our last article about this pet relocation series, we have asked our relocations experts to provide us with the best tips for the move and for a successful adjustment into the new country.
+In our previous article of this pet relocation series we have asked our relocations experts to provide us with the best tips for the move and for a successful adjustment in the new country.

 1. The day of the move

-If possible, avoid that your pet is at home when the relocation transport comes.
+If possible, avoid your pet being at home when the relocation transport comes.
 Having to meet unknown people moving around its “own territory” can be stressful for your furry friend.

-Why not asking a friend or relative to take care of him that day?
-Or why not hiring a dog-sitter who might take him for a stroll around the city?
+Why not ask a friend or relative to take care of him that day?
+Or why not hire a dog-sitter who might take him for a stroll around the city?

-Either same day or most likely a few days later, the day of the trip will arrive Try to leave his favorite toy inside the traveling crate and one of your clothes – for example, the pyjamas of the night before with your own natural scent, no perfumes or lotions-.
+Either the same day or (most likely) a few days later, the day of the trip will arrive.
+Try to leave his favorite toy inside the traveling crate and one of your clothes – for example, the pyjamas of the night before with your own natural scent, no perfumes or lotions-.
 This will help him be more relaxed during the journey and miss you a bit less!

-At your pets airport arrival and depending on the destination, your pet might have to wait for a while, for example, if quarantine is required or just if the flight lands out of working hours.
-In the latter case, your pet cannot be cleared that evening and he might have to stay overnight at the airport.
+At your pets airport arrival - depending on the destination -, your pet might have to wait for a while, for example, if quarantine is required or if the flight lands out of working hours.
+In the latter case, your pet cannot be cleared that evening and he might have to stay at the airport overnight.
 Check with the chosen pet transport specialist the details and solutions for your particular case.